jerodrhodes/python-api-challenge/WeatherPy/README.md

 # final code and analysis completed in jupyter notebook
-# png files of all images added to file
+# png files of all images added to weatherplots folder